A Fourier-Jacobi Dirichlet series for cusp forms on orthogonal groups: Introduction

-Here, $L(-,s)$ denotes the standard $L-$function attached to orthogonal modular forms and $\mathbf{1}$ denotes the constant function on $H(\xi)_{\mathbb{A}}$.
+Here, $L(-,s)$ denotes the standard $L$-function attached to orthogonal modular forms and $\mathbf{1}$ denotes the constant function on $H(\xi)_{\mathbb{A}}$.
 Also $\zeta_{\xi}(s)$ is a Dirichlet series counting the number of solutions of congruences (see Proposition \ref{first form of result}).
-For any zeta function (or Dirichlet series) appearing, we use the subscript $\mathcal{P}$ to denote that we don't take into account the $p-$factors (or $p-$terms) for $p \in \mathcal{P}$. \end{theorem} Note here that the Theorem \ref{dirichlet} covers the case $h > 1$ as well.
+For any zeta function (or Dirichlet series) appearing, we use the subscript $\mathcal{P}$ to denote that we don't take into account the $p$-factors (or $p$-terms) for $p \in \mathcal{P}$. \end{mythm} Note that in Theorem \ref{dirichlet}, we cover the case $h > 1$ as well.
 The rest of the paper (Section \ref{explicit examples}) is devoted in obtaining explicit examples where $h=1$.
-In those cases, we obtain a clear-cut Euler product connection between the specific Dirichlet series $\mathcal{D}_{F,\mathcal{P}_{k,-q,r}, \mathcal{P}}$ and $L_{\mathcal{P}}(F,s)$ (here we make a particular choice for $D$, i.e. $D=-q$).\\\\ We find all instances when this happens in the rank $1$ case and we give the result in Theorem \ref{rank 1}.
-Note that Theorem \ref{rank 1} recovers the case of Kohnen and Skoruppa in \cite{kohnen_skoruppa} (we take $S=2$).
-What is more, it already produces new results related to $L-$functions attached to paramodular forms, as it is not clear how can one use the methods in \cite{kohnen_skoruppa} to produce such results for paramodular forms directly.
-Finally, we provide at least one explicit example for each of the cases $n=2,4,6,8$, giving us Theorem \ref{even rank theorem}.
-These examples can be related to other classical modular forms, such as Hermitian ($n=2$) and Quaternionic ($n=4$).\\\\ The structure of the paper is as follows: In sections \ref{preliminaries}, \ref{fourier-jacobi forms} and \ref{Poincar\'e}, we give the definitions of the main objects of consideration, i.e. modular forms, Fourier$-$Jacobi forms and Poincar\'e series.
-In section \ref{v_N}, we calculate the action of the adjoint of the level$-$raising operator $V_N$ with respect to the Petersson inner product of Fourier$-$Jacobi forms and define the Dirichlet series under consideration.
-Section \ref{relation to the class number} is devoted in showing how results of Shimura in \cite{shimura2004arithmetic} and \cite{shimura_diophantine_2006} can be used in our setting.
-In section \ref{relation to sugano}, we use Sugano's theorem in \cite{sugano} to deduce our main Theorem \ref{dirichlet}.
-In section \ref{explicit examples}, we obtain clear-cut Euler product expressions for some specific orthogonal groups.
-Finally, in Section \ref{conclusions}, we give a conclusion to the paper by discussing some of the difficulties of the problem and explaining the motivation behind the examples we provide. \begin{notation} Let $\mathbb{Z}, \mathbb{Q}, \mathbb{R}, \mathbb{C}$ denote the usual rings of integers, rationals, real and complex numbers, respectively.
+In those cases, we obtain a clear-cut Euler product expression for the specific Dirichlet series $\mathcal{D}_{F,\mathcal{P}_{k,-q,r}, \mathcal{P}}(s)$ (here we make a particular choice for $D$, i.e. $D=-q$ and take $\xi=(1,\textbf{0}, 1)^{t}$).\\\\ We find all instances when this happens in the rank $1$ case and we give the result in Theorem \ref{rank 1}.
+Note that in Theorem \ref{rank 1}, we recover the case of Kohnen and Skoruppa in \cite{kohnen_skoruppa} for our choice of $D$ (we take $S=2$), up to a finite number of Euler factors.
+What is more, we already produce new results related to $L$-functions attached to paramodular forms, as it is not clear how can one use the methods in \cite{kohnen_skoruppa} to produce such results for paramodular forms directly.
+Finally, in Theorem \ref{even rank theorem}, we provide at least one explicit example for each of the cases $n=2,4,6,8$.
+These examples can be related to modular forms for other classical groups, such as Hermitian ($n=2$) and quaternionic ($n=4$).\\\\ The structure of the paper is as follows: In Sections \ref{preliminaries} and \ref{fourier-jacobi forms} we give the definitions of the main objects of consideration, i.e. orthogonal groups, modular forms and Fourier--Jacobi forms.
+In Section \ref{v_N}, we calculate the action of the adjoint of the level-raising operator $V_N$ with respect to the Petersson inner product of Fourier--Jacobi forms.
+In Section \ref{Poincar\'e}, we define Poincar\'{e} series and in Section \ref{new section}, we define the Dirichlet series of interest and prove some preliminary results.
+Section \ref{relation to the class number} is devoted in showing how results of Shimura in \cite{shimura2004arithmetic} and \cite{shimura_diophantine_2006} can be used in our setting and in Section \ref{relation to sugano}, we use Sugano's theorem in \cite{sugano} to deduce our main Theorem \ref{dirichlet}.
+Finally, in Section \ref{explicit examples}, we obtain clear-cut Euler product expressions for some specific orthogonal groups. \begin{notation} We denote the space of $m\times n$ matrices with coefficients in a ring $R$ with $\textup{M}_{m,n}(R)$.
+If $n=m$, we often use the notation $\textup{M}_{n}(R)$.
+By $1_n$, we denote the $n\times n$ identity matrix.
+For any matrix $M \in \textup{M}_{n}(R)$, we denote by $\det(M), \textup{ tr}(M)$ the determinant and trace of $M$ respectively.
+By $\textup{GL}_n(R)$, we denote the matrices in $M_{n}(R)$ with non-zero determinant and by $\textup{SL}_n(R)$ the matrices with determinant $1$.
+For any vector $v$, we denote by $v^{t}$ its transpose.
+We also use the bracket notation $A[B] := \overline{B}^{t}AB$ for suitably sized complex matrices $A,B$.
+By $\textup{diag}(A_1, A_2, \cdots, A_n)$, we will denote the block diagonal matrix with the matrices $A_1, A_2,\cdots, A_n$ in the diagonal blocks.
 For a complex number $z$, we denote by $e(z) := e^{2\pi i z}$.
-We will use the bracket notation $A[B] := \overline{B}^{t}AB$ for suitably sized complex matrices $A,B$. \end{notation}
+Finally, let $\zeta(s)$ denote the Riemann zeta function and $\Gamma(s):= \int_{0}^{\infty}t^{s-1}e^{-t}\hbox{d}t$ denote the Gamma function. \end{notation}